ReactiveSets/toubkal/README.md

   - adds(): filter add operations, useful when these have a strict Create semantic
   - removes(): filter remove operations, useful when these have a strict Delete semantic
   - updates(): filter update operations, useful when these have a strict Update semantic
+  - split_updates(): Split update operations into remove plus add in a transaction
   - revert(): transforms adds into removes, removes into adds, swap remove and add into updates
   - query_updates(): get query updates from pipelet, to build lazy pipelines, including caches